-This Resolution grants Charter's requests for waivers of the two-year pricing requirement, but rejects Charter's requests for a waiver of installation and connection charges for a two year period after completion of the projects.2 Moreover, the funding approval is contingent upon Charter obtaining approval from the owners of the Country Squire Mobile Home Park and the Silver Wheel Ranch Mobile Home Park to build broadband infrastructure on their property.
+This Resolution grants Charter's request for waiver of the two-year pricing requirement and Charter's request for a waiver of the requirement that installation and connection charges be reduced from two years to three months after completion of the projects.
+Moreover, the funding approval is contingent upon Charter obtaining approval from the owners of the Country Squire Mobile Home Park and the Silver Wheel Ranch Mobile Home Park to build broadband infrastructure on their property.

-Charter proposes to deploy last-mile coaxial and fiber infrastructure to enable broadband access at speeds of up to 940 megabits per second (Mbps) download and 35 Mbps upload to a total of 279 CASF-eligible households in all three of its proposed
+Charter proposes to deploy last-mile coaxial and fiber infrastructure to enable broadband access at speeds of up to 940 megabits per second (Mbps) download and 35

-1 Funding of \$267,943.21 for the Country Squire Mobile Home Park project in Riverside County, \$197,184.76 for the Highland Orchid Drive project in San Bernardino County, and funding of \$912,047.00 for the Silver Wheel Ranch Mobile Home Park project in Ventura County.
+&lt;sup>1 Funding of \$267,943.21 for the Country Squire Mobile Home Park project in Riverside County, \$197,184.76 for the Highland Orchid Drive project in San Bernardino County, and funding of \$912,047.00 for the Silver Wheel Ranch Mobile Home Park project in Ventura County.

-2 D.18-12-018, Appendix 1, Section 6.
+&lt;sup>2 D.18-12-018, Appendix 1, Section 6.
 Decision Implementing the California Advanced Services Fund Infrastructure Account Revised Rules.